pivotal/docs-tap/namespace-provisioner/use-case4.hbs.md

       password: #@ base64.encode(data.values.imported.git.token)
     ```

-3. Create a secret to specify an overlay to patch the default service account adding reference to the secret **git**.
+3. Create a secret to specify an overlay to patch the default service account adding reference to the secret git.

     ```yaml
     cat << EOF | kubectl apply -f -